IN COURT: 4 people facing criminal court today

 Each day several people appear in Clarence Valley courts on a range of different charges.

-Here is a list of everyone who is appearing in Grafton District & Local Court today, March 4:
+Here is a list of everyone who is appearing in Grafton Local Court today, March 5:

 Today's court listings are published as part of News Corporation's commitment to public interest journalism and are compiled from information made publicly available by the courts in each State and territory.